The Bar Scene Of Downtown Cairo: All You Need To Know

 New Arizona

 One of the smallest bars of Downtown Cairo, yet rich in history, New Arizona is just across the street from Sherezade.
-On the inside, old paintings and photographs hanging next to Stella decorations, and from time to time, expect the neighborhood friendly cat to sleep on your lap before strolling off to find a new sitting spot.
+On the inside, old paintings and photographs hang next to Stella decorations.
+From time to time, expect the neighborhood-friendly cat to sleep on your lap before strolling off to find a new sitting spot.

-Like Sherezade, you will find Christmas lights hanging from the ceiling with an old-fashioned TV on the left side of the room.
-It is one of coziest and quietest bars out there.
-If you are not a fan of blinding lights and horribly loud music, but still looking for a place to drink at, New Arizona is the place to be.
+Once you enter, you will find Christmas lights hanging from the ceiling with an old-fashioned TV on the left side of the room.
+It is one of the coziest and quietest bars out there.
+If you are not a fan of blinding lights and horribly loud music, but still looking for a place to drink, New Arizona is the place to be.

 Miami